ITSSimulators/ODRoNeS/doc/logics.md

 ODRoNeS (OpenDRIVE Road Network System)
 =======================================
-The Road Network System `rns` is class that is essentially holding an array of connected `sections` on a system that will allow you to use both cartesian to road coordinates interchangeably.
+The Road Network System `rns` is a class that is essentially holding an array of connected `sections` on a system that will allow you to use both cartesian to road coordinates interchangeably.

-`sections`, are essentially a dynamic array of (roughly) parallel lanes (matching OpenDRIVE laneSections) that can be accessed through operator[] and that can access lanes through operator[] and they are the ODRoNeS equivalent to OpenDRIVE roads.
+A `section` class is essentially a dynamic array of (roughly) parallel lanes (matching OpenDRIVE laneSections) that can be accessed through operator[] and that can access lanes through operator[] and they are the ODRoNeS equivalent to OpenDRIVE roads.